makinacorpus/django-safedelete/README.rst

     # Models

-    # We create a new mixin, with the given policy : Objects will be hard-deleted, or soft deleted if other objects would have been deleted too.
+    # We create a new model, with the given policy : Objects will be hard-deleted, or soft deleted if other objects would have been deleted too.
-    SafeDeleteMixin = safedelete_mixin_factory(HARD_DELETE_NOCASCADE)

     class Article(SafeDeleteMixin):
+        _safedelete_policy = HARD_DELETE_NOCASCADE

         name = models.CharField(max_length=100)

     class Order(SafeDeleteMixin):
+        _safedelete_policy = HARD_DELETE_NOCASCADE

         name = models.CharField(max_length=100)
         articles = models.ManyToManyField(Article)